 Fifth-grade students are introduced to a course in Exploratory Art and may continue on to Art 5.
 They study elements of visual arts and develop an understanding of drawing and painting.

 Students in Grades 6-8 may take Independent Projects in Art which introduces students to the sculpture process.
 Students in Grades 7-8 may enroll in Visual Art, a course that emphasizes strong drawing and painting techniques and art history.

 Chess is offered for Grades 6-8.
 The class addresses basic skills and sophisticated strategies as well as critical thinking skills.

 Middle School Musical

 Each year 60-100 students audition for this musical.
 Every student who auditions participates.

-The speech team coach is available to meet with students during lunch/recess hour as well as after school.
-Students compete in local and area meets in divisions including drama, humor, poetry, prose, broadcast, extemporaneous, impromptu and declamation.
+The speech team coach is available to meet with students during lunch/recess or after school.
+Students compete in local and area meets in divisions including drama, humor, poetry, prose, broadcast, extemporaneous, impromptu, and declamation.

-Students meet once a week after school to play chess and learn strategies.
-Students also have the opportunity to compete locally, statewide and in national tournaments.
+Students meet once per week after school to play chess and learn strategies.
+Students also have the opportunity to compete locally, statewide, and in national tournaments.